Metric Convergence: Is the Tournament Becoming a Monoculture?

 For each round, compute the Spearman rank correlation between every pair of primary metrics across all staked models.
 A rolling 50-round average smooths the noise and reveals the trend.

-The MMC-CORJ60 correlation climbed from roughly 0.35 around round 300 to 0.55 by round 1100 — a steady upward drift indicating that models scoring well on accuracy increasingly also score well on originality.
-MMC-BMC tracks a similar path but at a higher baseline, sitting near 0.65 in recent rounds.
-The CORJ60-BMC pair converged fastest, suggesting benchmark-style predictions and raw accuracy are now measuring nearly the same thing for most models.
+The MMC-CORJ60 correlation climbed from roughly 0.35 around round 300 to 0.55 by round 1100 — a steady upward drift indicating that round-level rankings on CORJ60 and MMC increasingly agree.
+MMC-BMC tracks a similar path but at a higher baseline; in recent rounds it sits near 0.80 across the whole field — meaning a model's "originality" score and its "benchmark contribution" score are now nearly the same number, even though they were designed to capture different things.

 When metrics designed to measure different qualities start agreeing, the scoring system is rewarding a narrower band of approaches than it once did.